reimagined/resolve/docs/test-readmodels.md

 ```
 <!-- prettier-ignore-end -->

-In this example, the `.all` function called in the end of the call chain is the `ShoppingLists` Read Model's resolver function.
+In this example, the `.all` function called at the end of the call chain is the `ShoppingLists` Read Model's resolver function.
 It returns a promise that resolves to the resolver's response object.

 ## Testing Sagas